-All companies in the sample that did not initially comply with all of the disclosure requirements sought to address their exceptions this year through provision of additional disclosure on their website (2018: 100%).
+The majority of companies in the sample that did not initially comply with all of the disclosure requirements sought to address their exceptions this year through provision of additional disclosure on their website (2020: 75%, 2019: 100%).
 This was with the understanding that the additional disclosures would be included in the company's next annual report.

-2.2.2 Portfolio companies reviewed
+2.3.2 Portfolio companies reviewed